EdDataScienceEES/tutorial-RachelBrown03/index.md

 Let’s begin by examining the distribution of the original penguin body mass and flipper length measurements.

-First we will remove the rows with missing values to make our data easier to work with
+First we will remove the rows with missing values to make our data easier to work with.

 ```r
 # Remove rows with missing values for simplicity
 penguins_clean <- na.omit(penguins)
 ```
-Now we are ready to plot, we will begin by looking at penguin's body mass, `body_mass_g` in the dataset.
+Now we are ready to plot, we will begin by looking at penguin's body mass, `body_mass_g`, in the dataset.

 ```r
 # Plot the distribution of body mass